rdknight/rdknight.github.io/_posts/2018-07-04-aintellicene.md

 So, perhaps the Anthropocene Epoch, in reality, should be relabeled the Anthropocene Marker (AM) that demarcates the boundary between two epochs.
-An marker akin to the thin band of rock laid down with a cataclysmic asteroid crushed the Cretaceous 66mya and enabled the Paleogene.
+A marker akin to the thin band of rock laid down when a cataclysmic asteroid crushed the Cretaceous 66mya and enabled the Paleogene.
 Or perhaps the AM geomorphology is better described by the Permian-Triassic extinction 252mya, where possibly sweltering temperatures,